-When you pay with a debit or credit card, especially if you make the payments automatic, things can get out of control before you realize it.
-You’re likely to pay less attention to your bills and miss expensive errors or rate increases.
-If you use a debit card, there's a better chance that you'll bounce a few checks or owe overdraft fees.
-Finally, you might simply feel less of the pain of spending, which makes it easy to overspend.
+When you pay with a debit or credit card, especially if you make the payments automatic, things can get out of control without you realizing it.
+You’re likely to pay less attention to your bills and miss expensive errors, rate increases, or charges for services you no longer use.
+When you use a debit card, there's a chance that you'll bounce a few checks or owe overdraft fees.
+Finally, you might simply feel the pain of spending less, which makes it easy to overspend.

-Given the risks above, you might wonder if it’s a good idea to pay bills with your card, but there are several benefits.
+Given the pitfalls above, you might wonder if it’s a good idea to pay bills with your card, but there are several benefits.

-Rewards are often the first reason people think about paying bills with a credit card.
+Rewards are often a primary motivation for paying bills with a credit card.
 Sure, you might rack up points or earn cash back, but there are other good reasons as well.
-Even if you use debit cards, which are less generous but can offer rewards, it still might be a good idea to put bills on your card.
+Even if you use debit cards, which are less generous but can offer rewards, it still might be smart to put bills on your card.

 When you pay with plastic, there's no need to wait on the mail, write checks, find a stamp, or even log into your bank account’s online bill payment system.
 If you deal with paper at all, you might write down your credit card information and mail it in, but at least you won't use up your supply of checks.
 The easiest approach is to make payments automatic, so you don't have to do anything—but that can cause problems, as described above.

 Along similar lines, it's easy to keep track of expenses when you pay with a credit card.
 Your card issuer automatically creates an electronic record of every transaction, so it's easy to categorize your spending and see where your money goes.
-Your bank (or an app like Mint) might even categorize expenses for you, so it’s easier to understand your basic living expenses.
+Your bank (or an app like Mint or Tiller) might even categorize expenses for you.